 Living in the trees.
 Multi-family apartment building, Zurich, Switzerland, 2020–2022

-House 5 on Langgrütweg is the youngest of five houses we are building for GEWOBAG cooperative.
-It is characterized by a densification in favour of open space quality.
-The complex with access to three apartments from one staircase allows an optimal orientation of the apartments and a strong relation to the open space.
+House 5 on Langgrütweg is the most recent of five buildings we are building for GEWOBAG cooperative.
+It is characterised by a densification in favour of open space quality.
+The complex with access to three apartments from one staircase allows an optimal orientation of the apartments and a strong relationship to the open space.

 A cubic staggering gives the building a slender shape and a filigree appearance.
 The small footprint enables the preservation of a mighty oak tree and at the same time leads to a spatial strengthening of the striking green outside corridor.
-Large, expansive balconies enrich the house plastically, a brick shell establishes the connection to the house on Langgrütstrasse.
+Large, expansive balconies enrich the house, while a brick shell establishes a connection to the house on Langgrütstrasse.

 Patrick Gmür, Michael Geschwentner

 Fiona Endres, Daniela Gonzales, Florian Hoch, Eveline Blunschi, Annick Zucchetti, Susan Held, Nico Brunschweiler, Demian Haller, Sandro Lenherr, Adrian Dominguez, Attila Jung, Lyle Stemper